 in Fairbanks, Alaska

-Thank God, we saw the Northern Light everyday for 5 days.
-I was pissed before I left for Alaska since we missed the Alaska Airlines 45 minute baggage cut–off time.
+Thank God, we saw the Northern Lights everyday for 5 days.
+I was pissed before I left for Alaska since we missed the Alaska Airlines 45 minute baggage cut-off time.
 We were in line and when it was our turn my Mom cannot find her ticket and passport so I let 2 people ahead of us.
 That was a big mistake.
 The service counter representative knew we were there before the cut off.
 I am not saying it was not our fault but it would have been nice if Alaska Airlines worked with us.
 So we missed our flight.

 I had to call their 800 number so our flights can be rebooked.
-We were rebooked the following day and charged another $600.
+We were booked the following day and charged another $600.
 Oh, I was so pissed.
 I called the lodge and the car service picking us up that we were not arriving that night.
 I still have to pay for the hotel.
 Not so lucky!
-If there are other airlines going to Alaska in the future – that would be my last time taking Alaska Airlines.
+If there are other airlines going to Alaska in the future - that would be my last time taking Alaska Airlines.